-(2) An owner is not obliged to compensate the tenant under the term prescribed by subsection (1) unless —
+(b) the lessor is to ensure that the repairs are carried out by a suitable repairer as soon as practicable after that notification.

+(3) It is a term of every residential tenancy agreement that if, within the prescribed period after the need for the urgent repairs arises, the tenant is unable to contact the lessor or, having notified the lessor of the need for the repair, the lessor fails to ensure that the repairs are carried out by a suitable repairer as soon as practicable after that notification —

-(a) the repairs are carried out by a person who holds a licence that he is required to hold under any written law to perform such work; and
+(a) the tenant may arrange for the repairs to be carried out by a suitable repairer to the minimum extent necessary to effect those repairs; and

-(b) the tenant has furnished to the owner a report prepared by that person as to the apparent cause of the state of disrepair.

-(3) The term prescribed by subsection (1) applies notwithstanding that the tenant has notice of the state of the premises at the time when the agreement is entered into.

-(4) In this section premises includes chattels provided with the premises (whether under the agreement or not) for use by the tenant.
+(b) the lessor must, as soon as practicable after the repairs are carried out, reimburse the tenant for any reasonable expense incurred by the tenant in arranging for those repairs to be carried out and paying for those repairs.

+[Section 43 inserted by No. 60 of 2011 s.
+41.]

 44. Quiet enjoyment

+(1) In this section —

+premises includes fixtures and chattels provided with the premises, but does not include —

+(a) any fixture or chattel disclosed by the lessor as not functioning before the agreement was entered into; or

+(b) any other fixture or chattel that the tenant could not reasonably have expected to be functioning at the time the agreement was entered into.

-(1) It is a term of every agreement —
+(2) It is a term of every residential tenancy agreement —

-(a) that the tenant shall have quiet enjoyment of the premises without interruption by the owner or any person claiming by, through or under the owner or having superior title to that of the owner;
+(a) that the tenant is to have quiet enjoyment of the premises without interruption by the lessor or any person claiming by, through or under the lessor or having superior title to that of the lessor; and

-(b) that the owner shall not cause or permit any interference with the reasonable peace, comfort or privacy of the tenant in the use by the tenant of the premises; and
+(b) that the lessor must not cause or permit any interference with the reasonable peace, comfort or privacy of the tenant in the use by the tenant of the premises; and

-(c) that the owner shall take all reasonable steps to enforce the obligation of any other tenant of the owner in occupation of adjacent premises not to cause or permit any interference with the reasonable peace, comfort or privacy of the tenant in the use by the tenant of the premises.
+(c) that the lessor must take all reasonable steps to enforce the obligation of any other tenant of the lessor in occupation of adjacent premises not to cause or permit any interference with the reasonable peace, comfort or privacy of the tenant in the use by the tenant of the premises.

-(2) In this section premises includes chattels provided with the premises (whether under the agreement or not) for use by the tenant.
+[Section 44 inserted by No. 60 of 2011 s.
+41.]

-45. Locks
+45. Securing premises

-(1) It is a term of every agreement —
+It is a term of every residential tenancy agreement —

-(a) that the owner shall provide and maintain such locks or other devices as are necessary to ensure that the premises are reasonably secure; and
+(a) that the lessor must provide and maintain such means to ensure that the residential premises are reasonably secure as are prescribed in the regulations; and

-(b) that neither the owner nor the tenant shall alter, remove or add any lock or device without the consent of the other given at, or immediately before, the time that the alteration, removal or addition is carried out.
+(b) that any lock or other means of securing the residential premises must not be altered, removed or added by a lessor or tenant without the consent of the other given at, or immediately before, the time that the alteration, removal or addition is carried out; and

-(2) An owner or tenant who, without reasonable excuse, breaches the term prescribed by subsection (1)(b) is, in addition to any civil liability that he might incur by so doing, guilty of an offence and liable to a penalty not exceeding $4 000.

-(3) Where an agent of an owner, without reasonable excuse, alters, removes or adds a lock or device without the consent of the tenant given at, or immediately before, the time that the alteration, removal or addition is carried out, the agent is, in addition to any civil liability that he might incur by so doing, guilty of an offence and liable to a penalty not exceeding $4 000.

-(4) The liability of an agent under subsection (3) is in addition to any liability of the owner in respect of the actions of the agent.
+(c) that the lessor or the tenant must not unreasonably withhold the consent referred to in paragraph (b).

-[Section 45 amended by No. 59 of 1995 s.
-55.]
+[Section 45 inserted by No. 60 of 2011 s.
+41.]

-46. Owner’s right of entry
+46. Lessor’s right of entry

+(1) In this section —

+lessor, in relation to premises, includes the property manager of the premises acting on behalf of the lessor;

+premises means any part of the premises in respect of which the tenant has a right of exclusive occupation;

+reasonable time means —

+(a) between 8.00 a.m. and 6.00 p.m. on a weekday; or

+(b) between 9.00 a.m. and 5.00 p.m. on a Saturday; or

+(c) at any other time agreed between the lessor and each tenant.

-(1) It is a term of every agreement that the owner may enter the premises in the following circumstances but not otherwise —
+(2) It is a term of every residential tenancy agreement that the lessor may enter the premises in all or any of the following circumstances but not otherwise —